 Frequently Asked Questions

-Q. Who inspects a home to determine that it meets the AHFC Minimum Construction Standards?
+Q. Who inspects a home to determine that it meets the Alaska Housing Minimum Construction Standards?

-A. An authorized inspector performs inspections during the various phases of construction; they are licensed by the State of Alaska Division of Occupational Licensing.
+A. An authorized inspector, licensed by the State of Alaska Division of Occupational Licensing, performs inspections during the various phases of construction.
 Individuals may search for an authorized inspector online.
-A municipal inspector in an AHFC approved municipality may inspect the building in accordance with the local municipal building codes.
-AHFC maintains a list of approved municipalities who have adopted and enforce an equivalent building and energy code to AHFC.
+A municipal inspector in an Alaska Housing approved municipality may inspect the building in accordance with the local municipal building codes.
+Alaska Housing maintains a list of approved municipalities that have adopted and enforce an equivalent building and energy code.

 Q. Is inspection documentation required?

-A. AHFC requires the authorized inspector complete Form PUR-102 to certify compliance with AHFC's minimum construction standards.
-Local municipal inspectors in an AHFC approved municipality issue Certificates of Occupancy in lieu of completing Form PUR-102.
+A. Alaska Housing requires the authorized inspector complete Form PUR-102 to certify compliance with Alaska Housing’s minimum construction standards.
+Local municipal inspectors in an Alaska Housing approved municipality issue Certificates of Occupancy in lieu of completing Form PUR-102.

 Q. How does a home meet the Building Energy Efficiency Standard (BEES)?

-A. Compliance with the BEES is achieved by completing the PUR-101 and PUR-102; a Certificate of Occupancy can be used in lieu of a PUR-102 from an AHFC approved municipality.
-An AHFC Energy Rater is the only authorized entity who can complete the PUR-101.
+A. Compliance with the BEES is achieved by completing the PUR-101 and PUR-102; a Certificate of Occupancy can be used in lieu of a PUR-102 from an Alaska Housing approved municipality.
+An Alaska Housing Energy Rater is the only authorized entity who can complete the PUR-101.

-Q. Where can I find AHFC requirements for new Common Interest Community (Condo) projects?
+Q. Where can I find Alaska Housing requirements for new Common Interest Community (Condo) projects?

 A. A brief overview is available on Project Acceptance, including links to forms and contact information.